Sarah Baartman

 "Venus" is sometimes used to designate representations of the female body in arts and cultural anthropology, referring to the Roman goddess of love and fertility.
-"Hottentot" was the colonial-era term for the indigenous Khoikhoi people of southwestern Africa, now usually considered an offensive term.
-The Sarah Baartman story is often regarded as the epitome of racist colonial exploitation, and of the commodification of the dehumanization of black people.
+"Hottentot" was a Dutch-colonial era term for the indigenous Khoikhoi people of southwestern Africa, which then became commonly used in English, and was shortened to "hotnot" as an offensive term; the term "Hottentot" refers to the tribe, like Zulu or Xhosa.
+The Sarah Baartman story has been called the epitome of racist colonial exploitation, and of the commodification and dehumanization of black people.

 Life

 Early life in the Cape Colony

-Ssehura was born to a Khoekhoe family in the vicinity of the Camdeboo in what is now the Eastern Cape of South Africa (then the Dutch Cape Colony; a British colony by the time she was an adult).
-Saartjie is the diminutive form of Sarah, the name given to her by europeans; in Cape Dutch the use of the diminutive form commonly indicated familiarity, endearment or contempt.
+Baartman was born to a [Xhosa and Khoekhoe] family in the vicinity of the Camdeboo Dutch Cape Colony, a British colony by the time she was an adult.
+Her birth name is unknown, but is thought by some to have been Ssehura, supposedly the closest to her given name.
+Saartjie is the diminutive form of Sarah; in Cape Dutch the use of the diminutive form commonly indicated familiarity, endearment or contempt.
 Her surname has also been spelt Bartman and Bartmann.
 She was an infant when her mother died and her father was later killed by Bushmen (San people) while driving cattle.

 Baartman spent her childhood and teenage years on Dutch European farms.
-She went through puberty rites, and kept the small tortoise shell necklace, most likely given to her by her mother, until her death in France.
-In the 1790s, a free black (a designation for individuals of enslaved descent) trader named Peter Cesars (also recorded as Caesar) met her and encouraged her to move to Cape Town.
-Records do not show whether she was made to leave, went willingly, or was sent by her family to Cesars.
+She went through puberty rites, and kept a small tortoise shell necklace, most likely her mother's, until her death in France.
+In the 1790s, a free black (a designation for people of enslaved descent) trader named Peter Cesars (also recorded as Caesar) met her and encouraged her to move to Cape Town.
 She lived in Cape Town for at least two years working in households as a washerwoman and a nursemaid, first for Peter Cesars, then in the house of a Dutch man in Cape Town.
-She finally moved to be a wet-nurse in the household of Peter Cesars' brother, Hendrik Cesars, outside of Cape Town in present day Woodstock.
+She finally moved to be a wet-nurse in the household of Peter Cesars' brother, Hendrik Cesars, outside Cape Town in present day Woodstock.
 There is evidence that she had two children, though both died as babies.
 She had a relationship with a poor Dutch soldier, Hendrik van Jong, who lived in Hout Bay near Cape Town, but the relationship ended when his regiment left the Cape.

-Hendrik Cesars began to show her at the city hospital in exchange for cash, where surgeon Alexander Dunlop worked.
-Dunlop, (sometimes wrongly cited as William Dunlop), a Scottish military surgeon in the Cape slave lodge, operated a side business in supplying showmen in Britain with animal specimens, and suggested she travel to Europe to make money by exhibiting herself.
+In exchange for cash, Hendrik Cesars began to show her at the city hospital, where surgeon Alexander Dunlop worked.
+Dunlop, (sometimes wrongly cited as William Dunlop), a Scottish military surgeon in the Cape slave lodge, operated a side business in supplying animal specimens to showmen in Britain, and he suggested she travel to Europe to make money by exhibiting herself.
 Baartman refused.
 Dunlop persisted, and Baartman said she would not go unless Hendrik Cesars came too.
-He also refused, but he finally agreed in 1810 to go to Britain to make money by putting Baartman on stage.
-The party left for London in 1810.
-It is unknown whether Baartman went willingly or was forced.
+In 1810, he agreed to go to Britain to make money by putting Baartman on stage.
+It is unknown whether Baartman went willingly or was forced, although the acceptance of her earlier refusal could mean that she was coerced, or simply changed her mind when joined by Cesars.